An Engaging Word Game for ANY Subject

-Making the Game
+Making This Middle School Game

-The rules of the game can be conveniently written on the back (less chance of forgetting them!)
+The instructions for the game can conveniently be written on the back of the wheel, so there’s less chance of forgetting them!

-1. Divide into 2 teams (sometimes I divide the class into 3 or 4 teams).
+1. Divide into 2 teams

 2. Spin the wheel for Team 1 (hold onto the shoestring and spin wheel).